Coley and his wife weren’t worried about money, making ends meet, or how they’d pay for retirement.

 Coley and his young family hopped a flight from the American capital to the Panamanian one, where, months before, they’d purchased a house on the beach.
 They had to pull the trigger on their plan, because their house back in the States had sold.
 Yet, they discovered, their new home on the coast outside Panama City wasn’t finished yet.
 Arriving in Panama, the little family checked into the Intercontinental Hotel.

 “We were at the Intercontinental for weeks,” Coley explains.
 “I would wake up in the middle of the night in a cold sweat.
+What had I done?
 What was I doing?
 We were living in a hotel in a Third World city with two toddlers, for crying out loud.
 Burning through our savings.
 No one could promise when our house would be ready for us to move in.
 I thought I’d made the biggest mistake of my life.”